Mahogany Fern Care Guide

 Cleaning and pruning

 Clean the leaves of your Mahogany Fern by gently misting it with water.
-Pruning encourages new growth, and is something you should be regularly anyway for maintenance.
+Pruning encourages new growth, and is something you should be doing regularly anyway for maintenance.
 Simply use clean, sharp scissors to cut the stems at the soil line.
+You can then add the chopped fronds to your outdoor – or indoor! – compost bin.
+It’s a win-win!

 Ferns can be propagated from cuttings placed directly into soil, making them simple to grow.
 For an added boost, you can dip the edge of the stems into a growth hormone before potting.
 It is best to do this in spring for healthy growth.

-Mahognay Ferns don’t need to be repotted frequently, so look to increase their space only every 18-24 months.
+Mahogany Ferns don’t need to be repotted frequently, so look to increase their space only every 18-24 months.
 Try to repot during the spring or summer, during the growing season.
+You can tell it needs to be repotted when water start running straight through it when you water – this means that it is rootbound and there is very little dirt left!

 Remember: Mahogany Ferns need additional humidity, so you may even wish to add a tray with pebbles and water underneath it to keep it happy.
 The best part?
 These gorgeous plants are non-toxic AND pet-friendly!